 1. Travel Light

 If you can, travel light.
-Use a carry on bag that you can take with you inside the bus if possible.
+Use a carry-on bag that you can take with you on the bus if possible.
 That way, you can keep an eye on it throughout the trip.
 Light luggage also enhances your mobility, especially if you will be connecting buses.
 At any rate, having your luggage near you makes it easier to access whatever you might need during the trip.